Forever 1: Commercial performance

 Forever 1 debuted at number two on South Korea's Circle Album Chart in the chart issue dated August 7–13, 2022; on the monthly chart, the album debuted at number five in the chart issue dated August 2022.
 In Japan, the album debuted at number 18 on the Billboard Japan Hot Albums in the chart issue dated August 10, 2022.
 On the Oricon's chart, the album debuted at number 14 on the Albums Chart in the chart issue dated August 29, 2022; on the monthly chart, the album debuted at number 48 in the chart issue dated August 2022.
 The album also debuted at number four on the Digital Albums Chart in the chart issue dated August 15, 2022, and number 48 on the Combined Albums Chart in the chart issue dated August 22, 2022.
 It ascended to number nine on the Oricon Albums Chart, and number eight on the Combined Albums Chart in the chart issue dated September 12, 2022.

 In United States, Forever 1 debuted at number 16 on the Billboard Heatseekers Album, and number 88 on the Billboard Top Current Album Sales in the chart issue dated August 20, 2022.
 In United Kingdom, the album debuted at position 28 on the OCC's UK Digital Albums in the chart issue dated August 12–18, 2022.
 In Australia, the album debuted at number ten on the ARIA Top 50 Digital Albums Chart, and number one on the ARIA Top 20 Hitseekers Albums Chart in the chart issue dated August 15, 2022.

 Critical reception

 Forever 1 received generally positive reviews by critics.
 In a four-star review, Tanu I. Raj of NME described Forever 1 as "a revisit of their classic sounds and songs that were recast into a more modern, mature image, creating a charming medley of the past and the present".
 Joshua Minsoo Kim of Pitchfork praised the album for being a "concise record" and named it among Girls' Generation's best due to the group's "lack of musical identity compared to their juniors, making them as versatile as ever".
+Nylon and Idology ranked it amongst the best K-pop albums of 2022.